 It was a bumpy ride today and with a 130 mph tailwind a short ride as well.

 Service was fairly slow.
 It could have been the new aircraft and definitely was due to the ride as the captain had the Flight Attendants in their seats for a period of time.

 While I’ve flown United many miles, it’s been over a year.
 I remember they used to have larger mugs for coffee which made perfect sense for an airplane.
 Now these smaller mugs have the feature of coffee ending up on a napkin during turbulence.
+However, as you can see the new Boeing 787-10 handled the turbulence quite well.
 I’m sure all of this is because the larger mug meant too much coffee was being served.

 For breakfast a fruit and yogurt tray with a small ramekin of granola was served first.

 Another reason to snag a seat in row 1 is that the cinnamon roll will still be warm.
 But be advised, eat it fast because once the microwave effect dissipates, the roll isn’t so soft anymore.
 But it was good for awhile.